Skip to content

 protected async popover(state: CounterState): Promise<TreeNode | null> {

-return new Button({
+return new Column({

-label: "Increment",
+primary: "Increment",

-icon: "list-add-symbolic",
+left_icon: "list-add-symbolic",

 });